keerthanamurugaiyan/Interview-notes/JavaScript.md

 **30. what is  nullish coalescing operator?**

       The nullish coalescing operator (??) in JavaScript is used to provide a default value when the left-hand side of the operation is null or undefined.
 It allows for more precise control than the logical OR (||) operator, which returns the right-hand side if the left-hand side is any 'falsy' value (like 0, '', false, etc.)."

+**31. What is the Virtual Dom?**

+      The Virtual Dom is a lightweight copy of the actual Dom in memory.
+React uses its to  improve performance by updating only the changed parts of the actual Dom.